THE LISTENING PROJECT:

 How did this project begin?

 At the beginning of our shared ministry, JT and I knew very little about what we were going to do.
 We knew that we each had a passion for healing and for energy work.
 We knew that we each cared about faithfulness.
 We began to see how our gifts complemented each other as we started to work in small circles.

 Over time, we learned that we each had a personal list of people that, someday, we'd like to interview.
 We combined lists: in many places, we had been thinking of the same people.
 We were led to start listening to young people.
 We weren't sure what we were listening for or what we might find.

 What were the first steps?

-In September of 2020, we reached out to a few close Friends for interviews in September of 2020.
-Our first few listening sessions were somewhat awkward.
-We were not sure where we would land or why we were led to do certain things.
-Our friends were gracious with the reality of not knowing.
-They agreed to be recorded, and we talked together about being Quaker.
-We reflected on our mutual experiences of worship, on the FGC Gathering, and about what kind of Quaker culture we yearned for in the future.
+In September of 2020, we reached out to a few close Friends for interviews.
+Our first few listening sessions were surprising and sometimes awkward.
+We were not sure what, exactly, we were exploring, but we moved on faith.
+Friends were gracious with us in this exploratory time.
+They agreed to be recorded, and we talked together about their faith lives.
+We reflected on their experiences of worship and heard many positive memories of the FGC Gathering.
+We also asked people about their spiritual needs, as young folks.

 What did you learn?